Depression & Psychiatric Problems

 Experienced Lawyer Addressing Work-Related Depression and Other Psychiatric Problems

-At the Law Office of Leslie S. Shaw, our legal team is dedicated to helping injured workers get the medical attention — including psychiatric treatment — that they need after being injured on the job.
+At the Law Office of Leslie S. Shaw, A.P.C., our legal team is dedicated to helping injured workers get the medical attention — including psychiatric treatment — that they need after being injured on the job.
 Contact us in San Diego, California, to schedule a free initial consultation, or call 619-894-8543.

 We represent clients on a contingency fee basis.
 From our office in San Diego, we represent clients in La Mesa and throughout San Diego County.